gitter-badger/caddydev/README.md

   -s, -source="."
 Source code directory or go get path.
   -a, -after=""     Priority.
 After which directive should our new directive be placed.
   -u, -update=false Pull latest caddy source code before building.
+  -o, -output=""    Path to save custom build.
+If set, the binary will only be generated, not executed.
+                    Set GOOS, GOARCH, GOARM environment variables to generate for other platforms.
   -h, -help=false   Show this usage.

 directive: